 What is an SIU?

 In the world of insurance injury claims, “SIU” means “Special Investigation Unit.”
 Almost all insurance companies have special investigation units (SIUs), although the actual name of the unit may vary depending on the insurer.
 The core purpose of SIUs is to root out fraudulent injury claims.
 The SIUs seek to determine whether victims in car accident cases are exaggerating the scope of their injuries, getting unnecessary medical treatment to try to increase the value of their case, or even staging the car accident.
 As GEICO explains, the goal of an SIU is “to detect, deter, and defeat insurance fraud.”

 Good car accident lawyers in Maryland understand that SIU units serve an important function and are beneficial.
 Why?
 Because ridding the system of fraudulent accident claims leaves a larger pie – and a more differentiated pie – for people who suffer legitimate injuries in car accidents and deserve full compensation.
-When insurance companies payout on claims that are fraudulent, it takes money away from valid claimants.
+When insurance companies payout on fraudulent claims, it takes money away from valid claimants.
 Standing and fighting against fake accident claims is the best thing insurance companies can do for truly deserving victims.